-Plea for mothballed pool to reopen
+Feasibility study for mothballed pool

-Plea for mothballed Hazlehead pool in Aberdeen to reopen
+Feasibility study for mothballed Hazlehead pool in Aberdeen

-Councillors are to hear a plea for a mothballed swimming pool in Aberdeen to be reopened.
+A feasibility study is to be carried out into re-opening a mothballed pool in Aberdeen.

 Hazlehead pool was closed by Sport Aberdeen two years ago, along with one in Kincorth.

-Lib Dem councillor Jennifer Stewart has lodged a motion to be debated at the capital programme committee on Wednesday afternoon.
+Independent councillor Jennifer Stewart's motion to get the study done was approved at the capital programme committee.

 She claims that local people are finding it difficult to access a nearby pool.